 Seek immediate medical attention

-Have someone drive you to urgent care or the emergency room if rectal bleeding is:
+Have someone drive you to an emergency room if rectal bleeding is:

 - Continuous or heavy